scalemaildev/hashgraph_chess/README.md

 ### How It Works

-*This Needs Updating*
+- Players initialize the Hedera Hashgraph client by inputting their account information.
+This client allows the user to submit moves and chat messages to the HCS via the application.
+- Each match is an HCS topic consisting of moves and chat messages.
+- When connected to a match page, the app regularly queries that HCS topic via a REST api to get new messages.
 - The game state is stored in vuex, making it readily accessible from any component via a plethora of mutations, actions, and getters.
 Most of the data is stored in session storage, meaning it persists within a tab even after a page refresh.
 - A dummy game is used client-side to display board states, and validate moves before sending them to the HCS.
 Instead of sending individual moves to the HCS, the [Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) from the dummy game is sent.
-The canonical game state is only updated when it receives a PGN from the topic subscription.
+The canonical game state is only updated when it receives a new PGN from the topic.
 This is done to prevent deviation in game states.

 ## Future Steps